NINAnor/rodent_to_gbif/README.md

 # rodent_to_gbif — example repository

+## borgefjell branch

+In this branch lays the most recent progress on the convertion from COAT format to a Camtrap Data Package.

+## General purpose of the repo

 This repository holds code and example data for converting camera-trap outputs into Darwin Core / GBIF-ready formats.

 Note about local backups